 Missouri’s medical market grew steadily since the program kicked off sales in October 2020, with BDSA Retail Sales Tracking showing monthly medical sales peaking at $40 million in December 2022, then dipping slightly to $37 million in January 2023 (A decline in January is a typical seasonal trend when looking across markets).
 With the start of adult-use the following month, legal sales began to skyrocket, totaling almost $103 million in February 2023, then continuing to grow to almost $130 million in March 2023.

 As often occurs upon adult-use enactment, the medical market is already showing signs of waning.
 Medical sales fell -16% between January and February 2023, the most dramatic decline since the start of the medical program.
-While sales did pick up slightly in March 2023, the medical market is still expected to decline as the year progresses.
+While sales did pick up slightly in March 2023, the medical market declined -8% in April, and is expected to see continued declines going forward.

 Limited Supply and High Demand Contributing to Higher Prices